 Use a small bit of cheesecloth to make a bundle of the herbs and spices, or if you don’t have cheesecloth, a small bit of flimsy fabric.
 Nestle in Dutch Oven.
 If you aren’t concerned about picking out the spices, just dump them in.

-Serve with mustards above, and “smashed” baby potatoes.
+Serve with mustards, horseradish and “smashed” baby potatoes.

-Note: Trust me on the quick rinse of the sauerkraut – you’re still going to have wonderful flavor, just a bit subtle.
-Trust me, too, on the sprinkle of sugar – both were hints from an Iowa German family.
+Note: Trust me on the quick rinse of the sauerkraut – you’re still going to have wonderful flavor, just a bit subtler.
+Trust me, too, on the sprinkle of sugar – both were hints from an Iowa German family, 2nd generation.

 Put your own spin on it: